Skip to main content

 1. Base Parser Interface

-The CsvParser<T> interface defines the contract that all CSV parsers must implement:
+The DelimitedDataParser<T> interface defines the contract that all parsers must implement:

 parseRow(row: Record<string, string>, rowIndex: number): T;